SpaceNinja-007/Space_Projects/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Found a bug on the website?
+Help us improve by submitting a detailed report!
-title: ''
+title: "[Bug] "
-labels: ''
+labels: bug, needs-triage
-assignees: ''
+assignees: SpaceNinja-007
 ---

-**Describe the bug**
+## 🐞 Describe the bug
-A clear and concise description of what the bug is.
+What happened?
+Give us a clear, concise description of the issue.

-**To Reproduce**
-Steps to reproduce the behavior:
+## 🔁 Steps to reproduce
+How can we see this bug in action?
+Please walk us through it step-by-step:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. ...
-4. See error
+4. Error appears

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+## 🤔 Expected behavior
+What did you expect to happen instead?

+## 📸 Screenshots or Video
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or a short video to help explain the problem (drag & drop works!).

-**Desktop (please complete the following information):**
+## 💻 Environment details
+Tell us about where you saw the bug:

+**Desktop or Laptop:**
- - OS: [e.g. iOS]
+- OS: [e.g. Windows 11, macOS Sonoma]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]
+- Browser: [e.g. Chrome 125, Firefox 116]

-**Smartphone (please complete the following information):**
+- Browser Extensions/Add-ons: [if relevant]

+**Mobile Device (if applicable):**
- - Device: [e.g. iPhone6]
+- Device: [e.g. iPhone 15, Pixel 8]
- - OS: [e.g. iOS8.1]
+- OS: [e.g. iOS 17.1, Android 14]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+- Browser: [e.g. Safari, Chrome]

-**Additional context**
-Add any other context about the problem here.
+- App version (if using a PWA or native app): [e.g. 1.0.3]

+## 🌐 URL or page
+Is this bug on a specific page?
+Paste the link here, if possible.

+## 📝 Additional context
+Anything else we should know?
+(Console errors, network logs, ideas for a fix, etc.)

+---

+> Pro Tip: The more details you provide, the faster SpaceNinja can squash the bug! 🚀